ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 @printf("Elapsed: %lld,%lld\n".cstring(), run_ns, rate)
 ```

 In the example above, the compiler will type-check the first argument to `printf`, but will not be able to check any other argument, since it lacks the necessary type information.
-It is __very__ important that you use `...` in the FFI signature if the corresponding C function is variadic: if you don't, the compiler might generate a program that is incorrect or crash, depending on the target platform.
+It is __very__ important that you use `...` in the FFI signature if the corresponding C function is variadic: if you don't, the compiler might generate a program that is incorrect or crash on some platforms while appearing to work correctly on others.

 ## FFI functions raising errors